Controlled equilibrium selection in stochastically perturbed dynamics: Introduction

 \begin{remark} Due to the smoothness of coefficients, every weak solution in $V^\varepsilon\in\Sobl^{1,\infty}(\Rd)$ of \eqref{HJBerg} is automatically in $\Cc^k(\Rd)$ for any $k\in\NN$.
 In the interest of notational economy, we often refer to any such $V^\varepsilon$ as a solution, without specifying the function space it belongs to. \end{remark}

-\begin{remark} The existence and uniqueness result for the solution of \eqref{HJBerg} is well known \cite{Bens, Bens-Fre-book} and in fact, the results in \cite{Bens-Fre-book} hold for a more general class of HJB equations.
-However, we were not able to find any reference that establishes the verification of optimality results in Theorem~\ref{T1.4}.
+\begin{remark} Existence and uniqueness of the solution to \eqref{HJBerg} is well known \cite{Bens, Bens-Fre-book} and in fact, the results in \cite{Bens-Fre-book} hold for a more general class of HJB equations.
+However, we were not able to find any reference that establishes the verification of optimality results in Theorem~\ref{T1.4}, nor strong duality.

+Note also that Theorem~\ref{T1.4}\,(d) asserts a much stronger optimality property than the usual one.
+This can be in fact strengthened to pathwise optimality, and assert that the most ``pessimistic'' pathwise performance under $v^\epsilon_*$ is no worse than the most ``optimistic'' pathwise performance under any control in $\widehat\Uadm$.
+The proof of this fact is identical to the proofs of Lemma~3.4.6 and Theorem~3.4.7 in \cite{book}.

 Recent work as in \cite{Ichihara-12,Ichihara-13} which investigates the optimal control problem, does not exactly fit our model.
 A strict growth condition for $\ell$ is imposed in Assumption~(H2) of \cite{Ichihara-12}, which we do not require here.
 On the other hand, in \cite{Ichihara-13} where convergence of the Cauchy problem is investigated, and therefore optimality for the ergodic control problem is addressed, a more stringent condition is imposed (see Hypothesis (A3)$^\prime$) which for a Hamiltonian that is quadratic in the gradient like ours, amounts to geometric ergodicity under the uncontrolled dynamics.

 The existence of a critical value for $\beta^\varepsilon$ for \eqref{HJBerg} and the behavior of the solutions above or below this critical value are studied in detail in \cite{Ichihara-11}.
-However, the critical value is not necessarily the optimal value in \eqref{optimval}, and this is what the bulk of the proof in Appendix~\ref{AppA} is devoted to.
+However, the critical value is not necessarily the optimal value.
 For more recent work on the relation of the critical value of an elliptic HJB equation of the ergodic type and the optimal value of the control problem see \cite{Ichihara-15}. \end{remark}